gwexploratoryaudits/brla_explore/README.md

   `nBRAVO{i,s}` is the array of sample sizes for `margin(i)` and risk limit `alpha(s)`

-  `kmin{i,s}` is the array of corresponding values of minimum winner votes needed to stop.
+  `kminBRAVO{i,s}` is the array of corresponding values of minimum winner votes needed to stop.

   You thus obtain values of *n* and *kmin* for *5* audits, and could obtain *10* audits by using